 As the backbone of this post, I did frequent a book written by a certain Pastor Henry Callaway (1817-90), author of The Religious System of the Amazulu (1868).
 It serves the majority source in finding clear traces to the Books of Moses and many others, unmistakably reflecting Old Testament traditions and ways of thought imbedded in Zulu culture.
 So, rather, I did frequent the Bible as as backbone to this post.
-Finding the traces of old...
+And through even academical works such as these, you will find traces from the old.

 Now this book, which does contain many strange renderings and thoughts even, on the Amazulu (amaXhosa) belief system.
 Callaway draws comparisons to Hindu mythology and the likes, but the most interesting is that the book do supply subtile hints to Israels long lost and forgotten past.
 I do not know if Callaway intended for this comparison to be made, although there is plenty of ample evidence for what this blog and many other people in South Africa have been saying for years and years.
 That the Land of Promise was no other place than on top of the world (well down these days) made up of the ancient integral tribes, The Tribe of Judah, Benjamin og Levite, to mention a few.
 And what continent has more tribes than any other EVER recorded in the history of man?
 Thats right, and it aint in the middle east folks.
 It just aint.
 Africa has (on record) estimations of 3000 tribes...
 Now let that sink in, and try to imagine and think back to the time when Moses climbed mount Sinai, Abraham walked from Ur to a far removed land, when Manwele (The Messiah) went on a walkabout in the Judean wasteland in southern Africa, or the time when Joshua overtook hundres of cities.
 It all happened way down in Africa.
 And the people?
 They are still there.